christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

 EXPECT_CALL(turtle, GoTo);
 ```

-This works for all non-overloaded methods; if a method is overloaded, you need
+This works for all non-overloaded methods; if a target is overloaded, you need
 to help gMock resolve which overload is expected by specifying the number of
 arguments and possibly also the
 [types of the arguments](cook_book.md#SelectOverload).